zng-ui/zng/TODO/_current.md

     - It is updated in `push_inner` anyway.
     - It halves the computation of bounds if removed.
     - Can layout be done without `outer_offset`?
         - If not we can still remove the outer transform, outer offset remains just a vector for the layout pass only.
-* Finish state API, see `State.md`.